Course Descriptions

 CS 310 - Discrete Computational Structures

 Finite and discrete algebraic structures relating to computers; sets, functions, relations.
 Machine-oriented logic.
 Combinatorial problems and algorithms.
-Finite automata and formal language theory. *** Prerequisite: MATH 110 or 105, 122, 221, and CS 210 *** * Note: It is recommended that students take STAT 160 or STAT 200 in addition to the prerequisite before attempting CS 310. *
+Finite automata and formal language theory. ***Prerequisite: One of MATH 110 or 105; and MATH 122, MATH 221, and CS 210.*** *Note: It is recommended that students take STAT 160 or STAT 200 in addition to the prerequisite before attempting CS 310.*

 CS 315 - Introduction to Computer Graphics